 You can grant the GKE cluster the permission it requires on the Shared VPC host project so it can create firewall rules itself but there’s definitely a trade-off here between your network team keeping control over the Shared VPC firewalls or delegating that control back to the service project so that Kubernetes can manage the firewall rules it requires for ingress.

 If you create an Ingress but the GKE cluster doesn’t have permissions to create an Ingress Load Balancer then GKE will log an error event every few minutes which contains the exact gcloud CLI command an administrator of the Shared VPC would need to run in order to create the required firewall rules - very useful.

 Before deploying the GKE cluster, the admins of the Shared VPCs will also have to allocate dedicated “secondary IP ranges” from subnets of the Shared VPC.
 You’ll need one range for pods and one range for services.
 Again, some networking knowledge needed here and maybe the help of a friendly network administrator.

 VPC Service Controls allow GCP administrators to create an additional layer of security around their Google Cloud infrastructure such as Storage Buckets, Bigtable instances, etc.

-This works by defining a “perimeter” of projects and resources and restricting access to anything outside of the defined perimeter.
+This works by defining a “perimeter” around projects and resources and restricting access to anything outside of that defined perimeter.

 My personal view is that the way that VPC Service Controls have been designed fundamentally clashes with the Shared VPC model.
 If I knew I wanted to use VPC Service Controls, I would not deploy a Shared VPC.